Parent/Carer(s) can request a paper copy of the information on our website free of charge.

 What happens at admissions meetings?

-Parent/Carer(s) and pupils are invited to meet with the a member of our Senior Leadership Team, Pupil Support Manager and, where appropriate, a member of staff from either Pupil Access Team or your child's high school.
+Parent/Carer(s) and pupils are invited to meet with a member of our Senior Leadership Team, Pupil Support Manager and, where appropriate, a member of staff from either Pupil Access Team or your child's high school.
 The meeting lasts approximately half an hour and is held via a Zoom meeting or at Shaftesbury High School.
-During the meeting agreement is reached on a way forward in providing education and a personalilsed timetable to suit your child's needs and interests is planned.
+During the meeting agreement is reached on a way forward in providing education and a personalised timetable to suit your child's needs and interests is planned.
 There are a number of options of study available in addition to the core curriculum of Maths, English and Science and these will be discussed with you.
-Details on how to get to and from school and any off site provision are explained.
+Details on how to get to and from school and any off-site provision are explained.
 You will be expected to bring your child into school the following week for "assessment week" where they will undertake English and Maths assessment so that we can aim teaching to their specific needs.
 The days and times will be explained during the meeting.
 The expected date that your child is to start their agreed timetable will also be given - this is usually the week following assessments for in school teaching but can be delayed if they have off site provision that requires booking and setting up.